Thinking about your New Year's resolutions? We can help!

-Will the festive season make my lung condition worse?
+Will the festive season affect my lung condition?

-For most people, the festive season is a time to celebrate with loved ones, but there are lots of things that could impact your lung condition at this time of year.
+For many people, the winter holidays are a time to celebrate with loved ones.
+However, there are also some things that could impact your lung condition at this time of year.

-We can help you stay well.
-Our advice has lots of simple tips to help you manage your lung condition so that you can focus on enjoying yourself.
+If you’re celebrating a special occasion this winter like Christmas, Diwali, Hanukkah, or the New Year, we can help you stay well.
+Our advice has lots of simple tips to help you manage your lung condition so that you can focus on enjoying your winter festivities.

 Respiratory infections

 You’re more likely to catch respiratory infections in the winter.
-You might socialise more over the festive season too, which can increase your risk of catching respiratory infections even more.
+You might socialise more over the festive period too, which can also increase your risk of catching respiratory infections.

 Respiratory infections you might catch over the winter months include: